--For the time being, raw materials are not available in Finland, but the wish and goal is to gather interested people so that Finnish production can start.
+-For the time being, raw materials are not available in Finland, but the wish and goal is to find suitable people and machinery so that Finnish production could start.

-Currently, the decortication method by which nettle and hemp is decorticated in Germany is the only one in the world that can extract the highest quality fibers from stems, the so-called core fibers.
-The method can be used to remove so-called debris, ie extra substances, from the stem.
+Currently, the decortication method in Germany is the only one in the world that can extract the highest quality fibres from stems, the so-called elementary fibres.
+The method can be used to remove surplus, ie extra substances, from the stems.

 The method has only recently been developed, and it will be a while before similar equipment is available in Finland.
 In Finland, nettle is grown, but the leaves are mainly used for nutritional purposes.

-If we could find the right people in Finland who could finance and provide their know-how and contract farmers who would boldly go to try fiber production, I would be interested in joining.
-The fiber beak must be tall and long-stemmed and it will take some time before you get fields that produce enough fiber, but that is possible.
+If we could find the right people in Finland who could finance and provide their know-how and contract farmers who would boldly go to try fibre production, I would be interested in joining.
+The nettles must be tall and long-stemmed and it will take some time before you get fields that produce enough fibre, but that is possible.

--The questions allowed you to get really close to your own company and ensure that there is a really profitable business.
-There were a lot of good questions in the application, and it is also important to limit our own activities so that I do not start doing everything, says Kuoppamäki-Luomansuu.
+-The questions in the application brings you really close to your company and ensures that there is a really profitable business.
+There were a lot of good questions in the application.
+It is also important to limit our own activities so that I do not start doing everything, says Kuoppamäki-Luomansuu.

-Kuoppamäki-Luomansuu has a commercial background and is familiar with filling out applications but says that he understands that if there is no previous experience, you may find it a bit awkward.
-But she thinks it’s good to have to think things through the company thoroughly, because you can see that something he had thought wasn’t working.
+Kuoppamäki-Luomansuu has a business background and has made application applied for work, but says that he understands that if there is no previous experience, it may be a bit challenging.
+But she thinks it’s good to have to think things through the company thoroughly, because you can see that something she had had in mind really doesn’t work.

--I received feedback that the business plan does not have to go into such small details, it is enough to write, for example, that the web page will be ordered from a Finnish service provider and the price is mentioned roughly.
-It is perhaps the most difficult thing to think about in advance how to use the entire grant money, because it has to think about two or three years from now, Kuoppamäki-Luomansuu says.
+-I received feedback that the business plan doesn’t have to go into such small details, it is enough to write, for example, that the e-commerce order is from a Finnish service provider and the price is roughly this and this much.
+It is perhaps the most difficult thing to think in advance how to use the entire money, because you need to two or three years ahead from now, Kuoppamäki-Luomansuu says.

-However, it was clear to the entrepreneur where the grant money would be put in the future as she pursues international markets.
-The online store had to be translated into English, because the store’s pages had to be in English and Finnish.
-She also pre-budgeted for communication and marketing because she understood their importance.
-With the help of an outsider, she drew up a plan for how to communicate on different channels and how to present the product when it comes to new material.
+However, it was clear to the entrepreneur where the money would be put in as she pursues internationality.
+The online shop must also in English.
+She also pre-budgeted for communication and marketing consultation because she understood their importance.
+With the help of an consult, she drew up a plan for how to communicate on different channels and how to showcase the product when it comes to new material.

--My online store also has a business acquisition and I am looking forward to corporate clients who would be interested in sewing fabrics for a clothing collection.
-I don’t intend to make my own clothing collections and I stick to the simple ones in my own products that act as “tastings” to showcase the materials.
-I have a few of my own products that are important, of course, but I don’t want to compete with my customers on clothing and the most intricate sewing.
+-My online store is also for wholesalers and I am looking forward to corporate clients who would be interested in sewing fabrics for a clothing collection.
+I don’t intend to make my own clothing collections and I stick to the simple ones in my own products that act as an appetizer to showcase the materials.
+I have a few of my own products that are important, of course, but I don’t want to compete with my customers.

 Kuoppamäki-Luomansuu is currently looking for suitable partners with whom to make a nettle scarf and blanket and get the products for sale.

-Kuoppamäki-Luomansuu’s wish is to make the Knokkon known in Scandinavian region, and with the support of the ELY Center, she intends to visit trade fairs in Denmark and Sweden to present products.
-There is a customer in the UK who mainly orders yarns, although she has not marketed there.
+Kuoppamäki-Luomansuu’s wish is to make the Scandinavian region known, and with the support of the ELY Center, she intends to visit trade fairs in Denmark and Sweden to showcase the products.
+There is a customer in the UK who mainly orders yarns, although she has not marketed there at all.